 Hiking in Glacier is a great national park activity for anyone.
-Sure, there may be some big hikes with steep climbs, sketchy exposure and high mileage, but there are also low elevation hikes to beautiful lakes and mellow trails with a great view.
-There is a walk for any ability and level of hiking.
-Getting out in Glacier is for everyone!
+Sure, there may be some big hikes with steep climbs, sketchy exposure and high mileage, but there are also plenty of options with a low elevation gain that offer great views.

-We pulled together six easy hikes in Glacier National Park—ranging from 4–12 miles round trip—that are good for those new to hiking, taking visitors out on the trail, or just a low-key half day.
+We pulled together six easy hikes in Glacier National Park—ranging from four to 12 miles round trip—that are good for all skill levels.

 1. Avalanche Lake